Stories & Reflections

 If we manage to penetrate the sacred harmony of our daily existence, we shall always be on the right road, because our daily tasks are also our divine tasks.

-When you feel this, just recite in the silence of your heart a beautiful prayer by Thomas Merton:
+When you experience this sensation, recite in silence a prayer by Thomas Merton:

 Nor do I really know myself,

 and the fact that I think I am following your will

 does not mean that I am actually doing so.

 But I believe that the desire to please you does in fact please you.